freenas/freenas-docs/userguide/system.rst

 followed by any intermediate certificates, followed by the root CA certificate.

+#ifdef truenas
+On %brand% :ref:`High Availability (HA) <Failover>` systems, the imported certificate must include the IP addresses or DNS hostnames of both nodes and the CARP virtual IP address.
+These IP addresses or DNS hostnames can be placed in the Subject Alternative Name (SAN) x509 extension.
+#endif truenas

 The configurable options are summarized in :numref:`Table %s <cert_import_opt_tab>`.